Home / Resume / Hospitality / Hotel (No Experience)

 Can I get a hotel job without experience?

 Yes.
-Many hotels hire for entry-level positions like front desk agent, bellhop, and housekeeping attendant without requiring hotel experience.
+Many hotels hire entry-level front desk agents, bellhops, and housekeeping attendants without requiring hotel experience.
 Strong customer service skills and a professional attitude are what they look for.

 What transferable skills matter for hotel jobs?